agonych/gamecat/README.md

 # Decision Tree Guessing Game

 ## Overview
 This project implements a simple yet interactive game where a computer program tries to guess objects thought of by the user through a series of yes/no questions.
-Utilizing a decision tree, the game learns from each interaction, expanding its knowledge base with every new object introduced by the user.
+Base version is utilizing a decision tree to learn from each interaction, expanding its knowledge base with every new object introduced by the user.
+AI version utilizes GPT API to offer two modes of play: AI trying to guess the object or AI thinking of an object for the user to guess.

 ## Features
-- **Iterative Learning**: With each playthrough, the game's decision tree grows, becoming smarter and more capable of guessing a wider range of objects.
+- **Iterative Learning**: With each play through, the game's decision tree grows, becoming smarter and more capable of guessing a wider range of objects.
 - **User Input Variation Handling**: Accepts variations of yes (y, yes, yep) and no (n, no, nope, none) answers to improve user experience.
 - **Simple Text Interface**: Easy-to-navigate textual interface for straightforward play and learning.